 What to do about it?

 You need to warm up your hedgehog.
 Do it quickly, but in a really slow way.
 For example, place the hedgehog under your shirt.
-It might not be very comfortable to you, but it’s the safest option for the hedgie.
+It might not be very comfortable for you, but it’s the safest option for the hedgie.
 The first sign that it’s working is feeling them moving around and not being able to be in the same spot.
 A heating pad is also an option, yet it needs extra careful attention.
 Most importantly, never leave your hedgehog alone with a heating pad.
 Failing to do this might result in life-threatening burns or even death.

 After warming her up, it’s time to visit the vet.
 And not the next day or week, straight away!
 Only a certified veterinary can make sure everything’s back to normal.
 Sometimes they might even find out that it wasn’t an attempt to hibernate after all.
 It could have been a certain kind of illness.
 When you don’t act fast, your hedgehog might still be in danger.